SamuelPuertaTerron/Swindow/README.md

 # Swindow
-This a simple window creation with input using the C language compiled into a DLL to be used within various other programs
+A Stupidly Simple cross platform window creation library written in portable C89 used for creating applications.